Skip to main content

 Steel metal roofing is very cost-effective and offers a wider range of prices depending on which profile you choose, the thickness of the metal, and the paint warranty available.

-Galvalume Metal Roof
+Galvalume Metal Roofing

 roofcrafters-commercial-3-1-1

-The main difference with galvalume is that it only comes as a mill finish metal.
+The main difference with galvalume is that it comes as a mill finish metal.
 It's not available in a painted finish.
 This makes it slightly less expensive.
 It's also easier to work with because painted metal can get scratched during installation if not handled carefully.
 Galvalume is a great option to use around the ocean or near the saltwater.

 Yes, even though shingles are popular on residential houses, there are definitely on mine.
 Well, asphalt shingles are also installed on commercial buildings.
 Because asphalt shingles are economical.